 Here's a time-tested daily regimen to follow:

-- Use a natural cleanser.
+1. Start with a cleanser.
 (Optional exfoliators or masks can be applied right after).

-- Use a serum.
+3. Use a serum.
 This is one of the most popular steps for introducing hyaluronic acid.
+We’ve infused both our Just Dew It hydrating serum and our Nectar of the C vitamin C serum with HA for the perfect glow.

 What Skin Type Is Hyaluronic Acid Good For?

-Oily/Combination skin: Those with oily or combination skin types can reap the rewards of hyaluronic acid products, too.
-The water it brings to the surface of the skin takes the place of some of the oil that would otherwise hang out there.
+Oily/Combination Skin: Those with oily or combination skin types can reap the rewards of hyaluronic acid products, too.
+Although your skin may be oil-rich, it can still lack the proper amount of water needed, causing it to be dehydrated at times.
+The water HA brings to the surface of the skin takes the place of some of the oil that would otherwise hang out there.
 The result?
 It helps hydrate without any extra greasiness.
-Just try to stick to gel-based products without oil.

 Frequently Asked Questions About Hyaluronic Acid